pingcap/docs/tidb-cloud/data-service-manage-endpoint.md

     - If you have only one statement in the editor, to run it, press **⌘ + Enter** or click <svg width="1rem" height="1rem" viewBox="0 0 24 24" fill="none" xmlns="http://www.w3.org/2000/svg"><path d="M6.70001 20.7756C6.01949 20.3926 6.00029 19.5259 6.00034 19.0422L6.00034 12.1205L6 5.33028C6 4.75247 6.00052 3.92317 6.38613 3.44138C6.83044 2.88625 7.62614 2.98501 7.95335 3.05489C8.05144 3.07584 8.14194 3.12086 8.22438 3.17798L19.2865 10.8426C19.2955 10.8489 19.304 10.8549 19.3126 10.8617C19.4069 10.9362 20 11.4314 20 12.1205C20 12.7913 19.438 13.2784 19.3212 13.3725C19.307 13.3839 19.2983 13.3902 19.2831 13.4002C18.8096 13.7133 8.57995 20.4771 8.10002 20.7756C7.60871 21.0812 7.22013 21.0683 6.70001 20.7756Z" fill="currentColor"></path></svg>**Run**.

-    - If you have multiple statements in the editor, to run one or several of them sequentially, place your curor on your target statement or select the lines of the target statements with your cursor, and then press **⌘ + Enter** or click **Run**.
+    - If you have multiple statements in the editor, to run one or several of them sequentially, place your cursor on your target statement or select the lines of the target statements with your cursor, and then press **⌘ + Enter** or click **Run**.

     - To run all statements in the editor sequentially, press **⇧ + ⌘ + Enter**, or select the lines of all statements with your cursor and click **Run**.